 Claims against governmental agencies such as the State of California can be tricky because they have their own team of experts lined up and ready to destroy your case.
 Be advised that these cases are not so easy to prove.
 When you work with an attorney that is experienced in these types of cases your chances of recovery are much improved.
 A good personal injury attorney is aware and up to date on cases involving pavement edge drop off.
 A good highway defect attorney will have access to their own team of experts who will go out to the site of the accident to investigate and photograph evidence.
 The right combination of government entity legal experience, personal injury expertise and accident experts on your side will vastly improve your chances of successfully settling your pavement edge drop off case.

 It cannot be stated enough that those who believe they have a claim against a governmental agency due to roadside maintenance issues typically associated with dangerous pavement edge drop off should contact a personal injury lawyer immediately.
 These claims involve shortened time limits.
 Claims against governmental agencies must be filed in as little as six months from the injury date.

-The Law Offices of Edward A. Smith (also known as AutoAccident.com) would be happy to provide a no fee consultation to discuss if you have a viable claim against a governmental agency due to pavement edge drop off and/or failure to provide proper roadside maintenance.
-Additionally, we encourage you to learn about how other clients have felt about their experience with the Law Offices of Edward A. Smith.
-You can read client reviews on Facebook, Avvo (an attorney rating system), Yelp and Google Plus.
+The Edward A Smith Law Offices (also known as AutoAccident.com) would be happy to provide a no fee consultation to discuss if you have a viable claim against a governmental agency due to pavement edge drop off and/or failure to provide proper roadside maintenance.
+Additionally, we encourage you to learn about how other clients have felt about their experience with the Edward A Smith Law Offices.
+You can read client reviews on Facebook, Avvo (an attorney rating system), Yelp and Google.
 Please feel free to call us at 916.921.6400.